ronaldbosma/blog/content/blog/provision-azure-vm-in-azure-pipelines-environment.md

 ```

 We're using the [Azure CLI task](https://docs.microsoft.com/en-us/azure/devops/pipelines/tasks/deploy/azure-cli?view=azure-devops) with an inline PowerShell script to create the various resources in Azure through the MyAzureSubscription service connection we created earlier.
-I've chosen Azure CLI for its simplicity and because it has an extension which allows me to also interact Azure DevOps.
+I've chosen Azure CLI over for example ARM templates because of its simplicity and because it has an extension which allows me to also interact Azure DevOps.

 #### Provision the Azure virtual machine

 The first command of the Azure CLI script is to create a resource group.
-I'm using the same name as the environment so we can easily match the two.
+It's the same name as the environment so we can easily match the two.

 ```powershell
 az group create --name $(environmentName) --location westeurope;